The following article is excerpted from Arnold’s book Be Not Afraid: Overcoming the Fear of Death.

 It is important to consider a dying person’s surroundings.
 A hospital may be best for recovering from surgery, but it is hardly the ideal place to die.
 For one thing, it cannot possibly match the familiarity and comfort of a home; for another, visiting hours do not allow for the spontaneous coming and going of close friends and family members.

-The choice between home and hospital is sometimes excruciatingly difficult.
+is sometimes excruciatingly difficult.
 One person will find the environment of a hi-tech intensive care unit reassuring; for another, the maze of wires and IV lines and the constant bleeping of electronic monitors is so disruptive that it prevents sleep.
 Either way, it is vital to try to discern a dying person’s wishes and to communicate them to the attending physician, even if they go against our own gut feelings, and even at the risk of being misunderstood.
 Medical technology has made great advances in recent years, but beyond a certain point it may prolong dying, instead of extending life.
 The line between the two is often very fine.

 Naturally, a private setting is no guarantee of a peaceful death.
 When adult children who have not lived together for years gather at the home of a dying parent, they just as often clash as harmonize.
 And when wills and inheritances are involved, even carefully hidden tensions may explode into the open.
 All the more it is important that when we enter the room of someone who is near death, we are aware of his need for peace, and respect it.
 It cannot be said strongly enough: a deathbed is no place to bring up old grievances.
 Nor is it the place to belatedly press for reconciliation.